overstimulation

 Our intention is not to stir hurt or cause division but to offer honesty about where we are and how we are working to rebuild.
 Through transparency, we hope to encourage others who might feel alone in their struggles.
 If there’s one thing we’ve learned, it’s that connection and healing come from stepping into the light, even when it feels uncomfortable.

-4. Leaning Into Faith
+4. Rebuilding after a Hardship Means Leaning Into Faith

 Our faith has endured challenges we never anticipated.
 Trusting God as life falls apart hasn’t been easy, but it has grounded and anchored us throughout this season.